SwftCoin Price Reaches $0.0023 on Exchanges (SWFTC)

-SwftCoin (CURRENCY:SWFTC) traded 1.5% higher against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on November 17th.
-During the last week, SwftCoin has traded 4.4% higher against the U.S. dollar.
-SwftCoin has a total market capitalization of $9.33 million and approximately $6.30 million worth of SwftCoin was traded on exchanges in the last day.
-One SwftCoin coin can currently be purchased for $0.0023 or 0.00000004 BTC on major exchanges.
+SwftCoin (CURRENCY:SWFTC) traded 25.2% higher against the US dollar during the 24 hour period ending at 0:00 AM E.T. on November 19th.
+SwftCoin has a total market capitalization of $9.28 million and approximately $6.93 million worth of SwftCoin was traded on exchanges in the last 24 hours.
+During the last seven days, SwftCoin has traded 27.6% lower against the US dollar.
+One SwftCoin coin can now be purchased for approximately $0.0023 or 0.00000004 BTC on popular cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.